Wongsonegoro: Early life and education

 Wongsonegoro was born on 20 April 1895, in Surakarta, Central Java, as R. M. Soenardi.
 His father was RM.
 Ngabehi Tjitodiprodjo (the abdi dalem panewu of Susuhunan Pakubuwono X) and R.A Soenartinah.
 He started his education at the Standardschool, before continuing to the Europeesche Lagere School (ELS), an elementary school for Europeans and indigenous people of noble descent, and graduated in 1911.
-He again continued his education to the Meer Uitgebreid Lager Onderwijs (MULO) school, the equivalent of junior high school, which he completed in 1914.
+He again continued his education at the Meer Uitgebreid Lager Onderwijs (MULO) school, the equivalent of junior high school, which he completed in 1914.

-After this, he continued his studies at the Rechtsschool.
+After this, he continued his studies at the Rechts school.
 He then worked as a self-employed government employee to support his education.
 He studied at the Rechtshoogeschool in Batavia and completed his education in 1919.
-In Batavia he was active in a number of student movements and associations.
+In Batavia, he was active in several student movements and associations.
 After finishing his education, Wongsonegoro worked at the Surakarta District Court (Landraad) in 1917.
 He continued his career at the kepatihan office with the rank of Panewu, then became a prosecutor.
 Wongsonegoro was also active in the Budi Utomo and Jong Java organizations.
 Within Budi Utomo, Wongsonegoro was a confidant of the Chairman of the Budi Utomo Executive Board, allowing him to mingle more broadly with many of the organization's leaders.
 In 1939, until the arrival of the Japanese occupation government, Wongsonegoro served as Regent of Sragen.

 Struggle for Independence

 When the Japanese occupation government established the Investigating Committee for Preparatory Work for Independence (BPUPK), he became one of the members of the body, sitting on the Constitution Drafting Committee, which was chaired by future-president Sukarno.
-He took part in preparing the formulation of Article 2 and Article 9 of the 1945 Constitution (regarding religion), also participating in the debate about it.
-The debate was mainly concerned over the wording of the tenet of Pancasila.
+He took part in preparing the formulation of Article 2 and Article 9 of the 1945 Constitution (regarding religion) and also participated in the debate about it.
+The debate was mainly concerned with the wording of the tenet of Pancasila.
 At the time, it read "Belief in the one and only God, with Muslims required to follow Sharia law".
 This was feared to come into conflict with adat culture and unnecessarily burden those from other religions.
-It was eventually changed by future-vice president Mohammad Hatta.
+It was eventually changed by future Vice President Mohammad Hatta.